kurierjs/kurier/README.md

 IfUser(attributeName: string, attributeValue: string | number | boolean);
 ```

+There are also more complex helpers for more granular control, with the same syntax:

+- `IfUserNotMatches()` will check if a given value is _not_ a match against an attribute value.
+Useful for exclusion.
+- `IfUserMatchesEvery()` will check if _all_ items in a list of given values are a match again a property with a list of attribute values.

 ### Using the `UserManagement` addon

 In order to put all the pieces together, JSONAPI-TS provides an [addon](#what-is-an-addon) to manage both user and session concerns.